Building a Better Business Climate

 - Hawaii State Legislature Website

-The Capitol website provides important information on bill status, legislative information, special studies, as well as a legislator’s profile, phone, fax and e-mail.
+The Hawaii State Legislature website provides important information on bill status, legislative information, special studies, as well as a legislator’s profile, phone, fax and e-mail.
 Click on links below to find your legislators.
 Send a message by clicking on his/her e-mail address or send a letter or fax to the address and number provided.

 - State Senator Directory